SPDX-License-Identifier: MIT

 if en_us_ies_pattern.findall(text):

-# Words that end in a consonant then "y" end in "ies" when plural
+# Words ending in consonant then "y" end in "ies" when plural

 # Remaining words end in "s" when plural